Jeet2103/Time_series/README.md

 ```
 ### 4. Run Forecast Pipeline
-Run the following to evaluate all models and generate plots:
+Use the `pipeline.py` script to run model evaluations and generate forecast plots in one step:
 ```
-python evaluation/evaluate_models.py
-python evaluation/plot_models.py
+python pipeline.py
 ```
+This will sequentially:

+- Run all forecasting models (`evaluate_models.py`)

+- Generate all forecast graphs (`plot_models.py`)

 ### 5. Launch Streamlit App
 ```